JohanDegraeve/xdripswift/Docs/DirectLibreValidation.md

    Its existing sensor connection remains active while Watch prepares.
 2. Watch validates and saves the session, then returns READY without starting BLE.
-3. Phone persists Watch selection, suspends scanning/reconnect/subscription/write paths, and waits for confirmed disconnect (or a confirmed absence of a link).
+3. Phone persists Watch selection, suspends scanning/reconnect/subscription/write paths, and requests disconnection on the BLE queue.
+It does not wait for the disconnect callback before proceeding.
+The final counter snapshot follows that queued suspension, so pending phone callbacks cannot reserve another counter.
 4. It snapshots the final counter.
 If that changed during preparation, it refreshes the prepared Watch before sending ACTIVATE.
 Watch persists active selection before constructing the collector and acknowledging activation.